algosup/2023-2024-project-5-flutter-team-4/management/managementWalkthrough.md

 ### 2.1.
 Project Charter

-[Project Charter](management_artifacts/project_charter.md): This document provides an overview of the project, including the project purpose, scope, milestones, team, stakeholders, responsibilities, risks, constraints, and overall plan.
-You should read this document first to get a high-level understanding of what the project is about.
+The first document you should read is the [Project Charter](management_artifacts/project_charter.md).
+This document provides an overview of the project, including the project purpose, scope, milestones, team, stakeholders, responsibilities, risks, constraints, and overall plan.
+You will get a good understanding of the project by reading this document.

 ### 2.2.
 Gantt Chart

+[Gantt Chart](https://github.com/orgs/algosup/projects/34/views/4): This document provides a visual representation of the project timeline, including the start and end dates of each task.
+You should read this document after the Project Charter to get a detailed view of the project schedule.

 ### 2.3.
 Milestones

 We will use GitHub Issues milestones to track the progress of the project.
 We grouped the milestones by category, for example Documentation.
 You can find the milestones [here](https://github.com/algosup/2023-2024-project-5-flutter-team-4/milestones).

+### 2.4.
+KPIs

+Key Performance Indicators (KPIs) are metrics that help us measure the success of the project.
+You can find the KPIs [here](https://docs.google.com/spreadsheets/d/1nz-Y2kKFS27_df2ZR5rkcQQ4xzIw789UHDA-D6zhS4g/edit?usp=sharing).

+### 2.5.
+RACI Matrix

+The RACI Matrix is a tool used to define roles and responsibilities for each task in the project.
+You can find the RACI Matrix [here](management_artifacts/RACI_Matrix.pdf).

+### 2.6.
+Risk Management

+Now that you are aware of the responsibilities of each team member, you should read the [Risk Management]() document.
+This document outlines the risks associated with the project and the mitigation strategies that have been put in place to address them.

+### 2.7.
+Weekly Reports

+Every week, the team will create a Weekly Report to summarize the work done during the week, accompanied with a feedback of the team about the current feeling about the project.
+You can find the Weekly Reports [here](management_artifacts/weekly_reports).